 We have been working very hard on D.R.O.N.E. and are confident everybody who is following us knows that.
 At the beginning, with a dev team of just five working only part-time, we were able to achieve not only AAA looks, but have created a rock solid, scalable concept for a game that will stay fun and challenging for a very long time.
 Besides directly working on the game, we have put a lot of effort into spreading the word, creating videos and building our community.

 We tried our best to generate good buzz with our trailers but it is obvious, you need to get your hands on something playable.
 Not only you, but also Youtubers.
 They will help to spread the word and they need more to show than just trailers.
 Awesome Soul, Frommy, Space Kryptonite, Gromek999, Lathland, just to name a few, as well as many people in our community, have recognized the potential of D.R.O.N.E. and have been repeatedly asking for a demo.
 Pledge now and join them playing D.R.O.N.E. before it goes into official early-access.

-We have released the closed demo to our tier 2 backers and above!
+We have released the closed demo to all tiers!
 Still, we want to go even further by expanding the demo.
 We are trying to make it so that all the systems of the demo can be used in the final game and thus we need to be careful with planning and coding.
 We want to...

 The total scope of the demo is growing in several phases and we are certain that we want to have more gameplay than just the arena editor and drone test flights (among others, basic multiplayer and tournaments).